LemonMind/pimcore-message-bundle/README.md

 - `class_to_send` is your namespace to your class you want to send notification
 - `fields_to_send` is your class fields separated with coma without space
 - `email_to_send` is e-mail you want to send notification to
+- `sms_to` is the phone number to which you want to send the notification

 After correct installation button for sending the notification should be visible only in your class that you defined earlier
 ![](docs/img_home.png)

-When you click at the button a modal should popup where you can select where you want to send notification and add additional information to the message.
+When you click at the button a modal should pop up where you can select where you want to send notification and add additional information to the message.
 ![](docs/img_modal.png)